No results for ""

 AI config

-is a LaunchDarkly resource that you create when your application uses artificial intelligence (AI) model generation.
-It manages your AI prompts and model configurations.
-When you use a LaunchDarkly AI SDK to customize an AI config, the SDK determines which prompt and model your application should serve to which contexts.
-The SDK also customizes the prompt based on context attributes that you provide.
+An AI config is a LaunchDarkly resource that you create when your application uses artificial intelligence (AI) model generation.
+It manages the model configurations and messages you use in your application.
+When you use a LaunchDarkly AI SDK to customize an AI config, the SDK determines which message and model your application should serve to which contexts.
+The SDK also customizes the message based on context attributes that you provide.

 To learn more, read AI configs and AI SDKs.